How Do You Calculate the VA Funding Fee?

 For instance, a veteran purchasing a $300,000 home with a 0% down payment and a 2.3% funding fee would incur a $6,900 fee.

-How the VA Funding Fee is Paid
+How do you pay the VA Funding Fee?

 1. Cash at Closing: The borrower covers the total cost from their funds at closing.